 - If you want to have a clean pool all the time

 Pool robots remove large and small debris, they even remove the dirt that you usually do not notice.
 Many robots will also climb the walls of the pool to clean all the algae and dirt and clean the waterline.
 Some robots also have a programming function for cleaning that helps keep your pool clean regularly.
+Regular cleaning will increase the lifetime of your pool pump and pool heater.

 - If you’re worried that cleaning is difficult